turingschool/lesson_plans/ruby_04-apis_and_scalability/key_value_stores.markdown

 Why is this approach limited?
 Answer questions.

-### Explain how we will solve using
+### Explain how we will solve
-Explain where key/value stores fall in the big picture.
+Where key/value stores fall in the big picture:
 - Rails app
 - Relational DB
   - Postgres, Sqlite